 If you would like to know more about UWC, we recommend looking at this website, following us on social media, checking out the UWC International website and the websites of the individual colleges.
 You may also find the UWC International briefing on the State of UWC to be useful.

 As you can see there are many sources of information about UWC and this can sometimes feel confusing.
 One important aspect to keep in mind is that each country’s National Committee runs a slightly different selection process to reflect educational differences between our countries.
 Please refer primarily to this website or to our social media pages for information about the UWC Great Britain selection process.

-As gathering in large numbers for Open Days is not permitted at present, our promotions team are running a series of “Zoom in on UWC” events.
-If you are interested in attending, you can find details of all our events here.
+As gathering in large numbers for Open Days is not permitted at present, our promotions team has been running a series of “Zoom in on UWC” events.
+These events will return in January 2021 in preparation for our next Selections cycle in Summer 2021.

 What is my role in my child’s application?

 During the Application Form stage, we request that parents declare that they are in support of the application.
 If you have any additional information (such as special circumstances or relevant medical history) then you must declare this so that we can ensure the UWC schools and colleges are able to support your child.

 Does my child have to be academically gifted to apply?

 The simple answer is no - we do not make conditional offers.
 However, the IB diploma is a challenging qualification, even for high academic achievers, and so we do request an academic reference and predicted or achieved GCSE grades.
 This is to ensure that your child would be able to have a fulfilling United World College experience given the challenge of the IB which is only part of life at UWC.
 At UWC the co-curriculum is given equal weight with the academic curriculum and therefore motivation and ability to work independently are more important for success in the IB than a string of grade 9s.
 If we have concerns about any candidate's ability to succeed in the IB based on their reference or predicted grades, we will discuss the individual's situation with them and their academic referee in more detail.